-- 43. A person is disqualified from holding office as Trustee if: - He or she is a member of the Council, Executive Committee, Court, Clubs and Societies Board or Representation and Welfare Board (unless as a Trustee ex officio), - 2.
+- 43. A person is disqualified from holding office as Trustee if: - 1.
+He or she is a member of the Council, Executive Committee, Court, Clubs and Societies Board or Representation and Welfare Board (unless as a Trustee ex officio), - 2.
 He or she is a member of the Union permanent, part time or casual staff, - 3.
-He or she is employed by Imperial College, except upon a casual basis, - He or she is not a Full Member of the Union, unless he or she is a Lay Trustee or the Court Chair as a Life Member, - 5.
-He or she is a Full Member of the Union in the case of a Lay Trustee, - He or she is subject to an electoral disqualification, or - 7.
+He or she is employed by Imperial College, unless employed on a casual basis, or as a Professor of at least three years' standing who is a member of the College Council.

+- 4. He or she is not a Full Member of the Union, unless he or she is a Lay Trustee or the Court Chair as a Life Member, - 5.
+He or she is a Full Member of the Union in the case of a Lay Trustee, - 6.
+He or she is subject to an electoral disqualification, or - 7.
 He or she is prohibited by operation of law from being a Trustee, - 44.
-A Trustee shall cease to hold office as Trustee if: - His or her term of office as a Trustee or in a post conferring ex officio Trustee status comes to an end and is not renewed;

-- 2. He or she resigns as Trustee, - He or she is a Trustee ex-officio and has resigned, been dismissed or removed from the office from which they derived their status as Trustee, - 4.
+A Trustee shall cease to hold office as Trustee if: - 1.
+His or her term of office as a Trustee or in a post conferring ex officio Trustee status comes to an end and is not renewed; - 2.
+He or she resigns as Trustee, - 3.
+He or she is a Trustee ex-officio and has resigned, been dismissed or removed from the office from which they derived their status as Trustee, - 4.
 He or she does not attend three ordinary meetings within twelve months, irrespective of apologies, - 5.
-He or she is removed by resolution of two-thirds of the Trustee Board, - He or she is not a Trustee ex-officio and is removed by resolution by two-thirds majority of the Council or a General Meeting under Regulation Seven, or - He or she, during the course of office as Trustee, becomes or is disqualified under paragraph 43. - 45.
+He or she is removed by resolution of two-thirds of the Trustee Board, - 6.
+He or she is not a Trustee ex-officio and is removed by resolution by twothirds majority of the Council or a General Meeting under Regulation Seven, or - 7.
+He or she, during the course of office as Trustee, becomes or is disqualified under paragraph 43. - 45.
 A Trustee who is seeking election as a Sabbatical Officer shall not exercise the office of Trustee during the course of the election until it is concluded.
 The election shall for the purposes of this paragraph run between the Trustee having placed his or her name on the nomination paper and the declaration of the result with no appeal outstanding. - 46.
 A Trustee ex-officio upon resignation as a Trustee is deemed to have resigned from the post from which he or she derived his or her status as Trustee. - 47.
 A Trustee ex-officio who is removed as a Trustee (except under paragraphs 44.1, 44.2 or 44.3 above) shall not automatically be removed from the office from which he or she derived ex officio Trustee status.
 This does not prevent any separate action to suspend or dismiss the person.